amb372/ANU_YOLO/README.md

 # ANU_YOLO
-YOLO scripts and env setups on Raspberry Pi OS
+YOLO scripts and env setups on Raspberry Pi OS....

 ## Instructions

+Open a terminal and copuy and execute the following.
+Be careful to not change the order!

 ```bash
 echo "1) Update & upgrade system…"